WWE News: On Same Day As Hall Of Fame Announcement, Kurt Angle Reveals Who He Wants In His Final Match And If He Will Wrestle Again

 It was an incredible day for wrestling fans for after 10 long years, it was finally announced that Kurt Angle would be returning to WWE.
-Now, the official announcement is that he was revealed as the first inductee in the 2017 WWE Hall of Fame class, but it isn’t known if he will be getting back in the ring for the company.
+Now, the official announcement is that he was revealed as the first inductee into the 2017 WWE Hall of Fame class, but it isn’t known if he will be getting back in the ring for the company.
 On this same day, though, Angle revealed if he is ready to hang up the boots and with who he wants to have one final match.

-WWE News: On Same Day As Hall Of Fame Announcement, Kurt Angle Reveals Who He Wants In His Final Match And If He Will Wrestle Again

 Yes, it is true.
 It is so incredibly true.